Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 4. Health Insurance

-Medicare enrolment evidence (if eligible) or private health policy certificate
+Medicare enrolment evidence (if eligible) or policy certificate

 👮